Direct Primary Care

 What if I am unhappy with my care?

 Please tell us!
 It is our intention that you get excellent care.
 But we can’t fix what we don’t know about.
 Call, come in or write us a letter so we can work with you toward a solution. firstname.lastname@example.org

 Tell all your friends!
 Put it on the internet!
-We suggest adding a review on Yelp or Healthgrades.
+We suggest adding a review on Google.
 You can friend or “like” us on Facebook.
 Help our practice to provide excellent care to more people!

-Advanced directives, medical power of attorney and POLST forms only take effect when we are not able to ask you.
-When we are able to ask you directly, we do.
-And you are entitled to change your mind at any time, regardless of what you have written in the past.
+Advanced directives, medical power of attorney and POLST forms only take effect when you are not able to speak for yourself.
+You are entitled to change your mind at any time, regardless of what you have written in the past.

 In the absence of any instructions, in a crisis, or when in doubt, we will do everything we can to protect your life.